alvaroaguirre/Alvaro-Aguirre/index.md

 ### What am I up to?

-I am a Deployment Strategist at <a href = "https://www.palantir.com/" target = "_blank">Palantir Technologies</a> in London, using data to solve some of the world's most complex problems.
+I am a Deployment Strategist at <a href = "https://www.palantir.com/" target = "_blank">Palantir Technologies</a>, using data to solve some of the world's most complex problems.
 I believe thinking critically about data does only give you answers, but more importantly, it allows you to ask the right questions.
-I try to keep one foot in the technical world, and the other in the business/organisational world.
+I try to keep one foot in the technical world, and the other in the human/organisational world.

-Currently, I am working with England's National Health Service to help them tackle the long waiting lists in Elective Care.
-You can read more of the work I am involved in [here](https://blog.palantir.com/understanding-our-work-with-the-nhs-6d451beea022).
+I have previously worked with England's National Health Service to help them tackle the long waiting lists in Elective Care, working closely with doctors and non-clinical staff developing and implementing cutting-edge software.
+You can read more of the work I did [here](https://blog.palantir.com/understanding-our-work-with-the-nhs-6d451beea022).
+I have now moved from healthcare into international government.

 ### Outside work